 - Preheat oven to 350°.
 In a small saucepan, combine milk and herbs; bring just to a boil.
 Immediately remove from heat; let stand 10 minutes.
 Strain milk through a fine-mesh strainer; discard herbs.

-- Place flour and 2 tablespoons sugar in a large bowl; whisk in yolks, lemon peel, lemon juice, remaining melted butter and strained milk.
+- Place flour and 2 tablespoons sugar in a large bowl; whisk in yolks, lemon zest, lemon juice, remaining melted butter and strained milk.
 In a separate bowl, beat egg whites on medium speed until foamy.
 Gradually add remaining 4 tablespoons sugar, 1 tablespoon at a time, beating on high after each addition until sugar is dissolved.
 Continue beating until stiff glossy peaks form; fold gently into flour mixture.
 Divide among ramekins.

 - Bake until tops spring back when lightly touched, 17-20 minutes.
 (Cakes will fall slightly.)
 Sprinkle with coarse sugar; cool 5 minutes on a wire rack.
 Serve warm.
 Yield: 6 servings.